microsoft/vscode-docs/docs/python/environments.md

 The best way to specify a value for the PYTHONPATH variable is to use the `terminal.integrated.env.linux`, `terminal.integrated.env.osx`, or `terminal.integrated.env.windows` settings in VS Code.
 Each setting allows you to specify the exact locations for each operating system.

-The value of PYTHONPATH can contain multiple locations separated by `os.pathsep`: a semicolon (`;`) on Windows and a colon (':') on Linux/macOS.
+The value of PYTHONPATH can contain multiple locations separated by `os.pathsep`: a semicolon (`;`) on Windows and a colon (`:`) on Linux/macOS.
 Invalid paths are ignored.
-If you find that your value for PYTHONPATH isn't working as expected, make sure that you're using the correct separator between locations for the operating system in question.
-For example, using a colon to separate locations on Windows, or using a semicolon to separate locations Linux/macOS results in an invalid value for PYTHONPATH, which is again ignored.
+If you find that your value for PYTHONPATH isn't working as expected, make sure that you're using the correct separator between locations for the operating system.
+For example, using a colon to separate locations on Windows, or using a semicolon to separate locations on Linux/macOS results in an invalid value for PYTHONPATH, which is again ignored.

 > **Note**: PYTHONPATH does **not**, repeat **not**, specify a path to a Python interpreter itself, and thus you **never** use it with the `python.pythonPath` setting.
 Clearly, the environment variable was badly named, but...[c'est la vie](https://www.dictionary.com/browse/c-est-la-vie).
 So make sure to read the [PYTHONPATH documentation](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) several times and fix in your mind that PYTHONPATH is **not** a path to an interpreter.